neutralinojs/neutralinojs-reactjs-template/README.md

 # Neutralino + ReactJs Template
-A neutralino app that displays the current perecentage of your system RAM memory being used.
+A neutralino app made with ReactJs which could be used as an template!

 ## Running this application
 1. Clone or Download this Repository